-The current vacancy is a one-year fixed term full-time or part-time post (minimum 0.6).
 The successful applicant will join an experienced, successful and supportive department and will be passionate about teaching Physics across our age and ability range.
 They will be equally enthusiastic about teaching General Science in Year 7 as about teaching A level Physics in Years 12 and 13.
 Although the precise balance of teaching for the successful candidate will depend upon his/her interests and experience it is sure to involve teaching throughout the age range with some work at IGCSE level and above.
-We expect to appoint a teacher who combines a strong intellectual interest in Science generally, and in Physics in particular, with an evidence informed approach to classroom teaching.
+We expect to appoint a teacher who combines a strong intellectual interest in Science generally, and in Physics in particular, with an informed approach evidence classroom teaching.